hucklesberries/PumpHouseBoss/CHECKIN-CHECKLIST.md

 - [ ] Review all headers in source files for version, license, and attribution consistency

 ### **Version Reference Update**
-- [ ] Update all version references throughout the codebase to match VERSION file (0.6.6)
+- [ ] Update all non-historical, non-generic version references in documentation and markdown files to match VERSION file (0.6.7)

 ## Pre-Commit Validation